ricebear-org/ricebear-org.github.io/ts.md

 ### 2020-08-21: Potential Shutdown of ricebear@TS3

 Most of our active TS users have unanimously decided to sunset (shutdown) the TS server by the end of this year (Dec 2020), unless TeamSpeak makes major progress on their new TeamSpeak client.
+Leading up until that point of time, the server may be downsized to accommodate the new convention of using Discord for a majority of activities, both voice and text.

 ## Officially Supported TS Clients